hideya/langchain-google-genai-ex/README.md

 # Google Gemini + MCP Tools + LangChain.js → Fixed!

-### Simple library to fix Gemini API schema issues with MCP tools / LangChain.js
+## Drop-in replacement to fix Gemini API schema issues with MCP tools / LangChain.js

-This library fixes **Gemini schema compatibility issues** when using LangChain.js and MCP servers with complex schemas (like Airtable).
+This library provides **a drop-in replacement for `@langchain/google-genai` that fixes Gemini's 400 Bad Request errors** when using LangChain.js with MCP servers.
+Automatically transforms schemas with unsupported constructs (e.g., anyOf, allOf) into Gemini-compatible JSON.
 Supports both Gemini 1.5 and 2.5.

 The schema error usually looks like: